-I am a Post-doctoral Fellow at Boston University Global Development Policy Center.
-I am part of the Program on Women’s Empowerment Research of the Human Capital Initiative, directed by Mahesh Karra.
+Welcome!
+I am a Postdoctoral Research Scientist at the Columbia University Mailman School of Public Health, in the Heilbrunn Department of Population and Family Health.
+I am part of the Program on Women's Empowerment Research, directed by Mahesh Karra.

-I am an applied microeconomist studying how gender norms and gender-based violence emerge and affect broader social and economic outcomes.
-My research interests lie at the intersection of Development Economics, Political Economy, Economic History, and Health Economics.
+I am an applied microeconomist studying the determinants and consequences of gender norms, women's agency, and gender-based violence.
+My research interests lie at the intersection of development economics, political economy, economic history, and health economics.

-My work integrates theoretical modeling with empirical analysis, using diverse data sources—including surveys, historical records, and randomized controlled trials—to inform policy.
+My work integrates theoretical modeling and empirical analysis, using diverse data sources—including surveys, historical records, and randomized controlled trials—to inform policy.

 References: Siwan Anderson, Renaud Bourlès, Pauline Grosjean, Mahesh Karra, Nathan Nunn and Roberta Ziparo.